NC's At-Fault Insurance System Explained

 At-Fault vs. No-Fault: How NC Differs From Other States

-States that use no-fault systems include Florida, Michigan, New Jersey, New York, and others.
+States that use no-fault systems include Florida, Michigan, New Jersey, New York, Massachusetts, Hawaii, Minnesota, Pennsylvania, North Dakota, Kansas, Utah, and Kentucky.
 The idea behind no-fault is to reduce lawsuits and speed up the claims process.
 In practice, it means your own insurance handles your medical bills and you give up some of your right to sue.

 North Carolina rejected this model.
 In NC:

-• You do not carry mandatory PIP coverage (though Med-Pay is an option)
+- You do not carry mandatory PIP coverage (though Med-Pay is available as an optional bridge)

 Three Ways to Seek Car Accident Compensation in NC